We offer several different types of Field Trip Programs to allow students to experience all the Museum has to offer.

 Take a stroll with your students through our dinosaur park as our Educators assist students in learning the differences between Dinosaurs and Pterosaurs, herbivore and carnivore, and the different types of camouflage and habitats.
 VSOLs: Science: K-1, K-6, K-7, 1.1, 1.5, 2.1, 2.5, 3.1, 3.5

-These tour experiences can be developed to cater to specific educator needs.
+Our world class collection of aircraft serves as the perfect backdrop for specialized programs.
+Tour experiences can be developed to cater to specific educator needs.
 We have provided specialty content focusing on the Art of Aviation, and Aerodynamics as well as crafting tour experiences to look at the Russian Revolution and other facets of world history.
-Our world class collection of aircraft serves as the perfect backdrop for specialized programs.
+Our Fighter Factory team has also welcomed tours emphasizing the skills needed to keep our World War II collection flying!

 Add-On to Your Tour Experience with a Learning Lab